dotlang/language/README.md

 dotLang compared to Scala: Scala - dependency on JVM - cryptic syntax - trait

-dotLang compared to Go: Go + template programming + immutability + multiple dispatch + sum types + sane defaults + better orthogonality - pointers
+dotLang compared to Go: Go + template programming + immutability + multiple dispatch + sum types + sane defaults + better orthogonality - pointers + simpler primitives

 There is a runtime system which is responsible for memory allocation and management, interaction with OS and other external libraries and handling concurrency.